khoand3012/nguyen-duong-khoa/src/problem6/Readme.md

 2. Action validation to ensure score changes are legitimate
 3. Single processing of each action ID (idempotency)
 4. Rate limiting to prevent abuse

-## Improvements

-1. **Rate Limiting**: Implement rate limiting per user to prevent abuse (example: 10 requests/minute)
-2. **Idempotency**: Use action IDs to ensure each action is processed exactly once, preventing duplicate score increases
-3. **Caching Strategy**: Keep the current top 10 in Redis with a TTL of 1 minute for fast reads